miman/ggs-iot/input/distance-service/README.md

-# btn-poller
+# distance-service
-Lambda function for Greengrass used to poll a HC-SR04 distance sensor the distance to the object in front of it
+Lambda function for Greengrass which enables a client to request for distance sensor data or set a trigger for the data.
+This is done in a separate Lambda from the distance-poller Lambda while the actual poller Lambda is a long running Lambda it cannot listen to incoming MQTT msgs.
+So this Lambda can listen to requests from the clients and also events from the actual poller, it caches and then resends the events when requested by the client.

+## Limitations
+For now it can only handle one distance poller sensor

 ## Requests